Uster: Weather

 Uster has an average of 135.4 days of rain per year and on average receives 1164 mm of precipitation.
 The wettest month is June during which time Uster receives an average of 137 mm of precipitation.
 During this month there is precipitation for an average of 13.1 days.
 The driest month of the year is October with an average of 69 mm of precipitation over 13.1 days.

 Wakker Prize

-Uster received the Wakker Prize from the Swiss Heritage Society in 2001 for the city's efforts to maintain an identity within the anonymous Swiss Agglomeration around Zurich.
+Uster received the Wakker Prize from the Swiss Heritage Society in 2001 for the city's efforts to maintain an identity within the anonymous Swiss Agglomeration around Zürich.
 The Society noted that developed land was clearly separated from the neighboring farming land.
 They praised the efforts that the city had made to integrate old and new buildings and to build with harmonious architectural styles.

 Education

 Primarschule Uster serves primary school children, while Sekundarschulverwaltung Uster serves students at the secondary school level.
 The Bildungszentrum Uster includes three institutions: Berufsfachschule Uster (vocational school), Kantonsschule Uster (gymnasium), and Höhere Fachschule Uster.

 The Japanese School in Zurich, Switzerland's sole primary and junior high Japanese international day school, is located in Uster.

 The Stadt- und Regionalbibliothek Uster and the Stadtarchiv und Kläui Bibliothek are located in the city limits.
 The Bibliothek Nänikon is located in Nänikon, also in the city limits.